olliephillips/iotUI.js/README.md

 * 'primarybuttonpush' - no values, event only
 * 'secondarybuttonpush' - no values, event only

-Note that the steer event is trigger in reponse to device orientation, so will not work on desktop applications
+Note that the steer event is triggered in response to device orientation changes, so will not work on desktop applications.

+An example 'ignition' event listener and handler function below:

 ```
 <script>